edward meadham makes a glorious return to london fashion week

 i-D fashion features director Anders Christian Madsen hailed the genius decision by Sophia Webster to work with Meadham on the garments, which were conceived to compliment her shoes and accessories, and inspired by the decayed depravity of Miss Havisham of Great Expectations and Lydia Deetz of Beetlejuice.

-Though Edward did give i-D a hint about where he would like to go: "Obviously, I desperately want to do Schiaparelli and I think I can do it so well," he told Anders.
-The romance, strange beauty and penchant for things not being quite as they seem in the codes of the recently revived house of Schiaparelli matched with Edward Meadham's signature twisted femininity would surely be the hottest new ticket in town.
+Though Edward did give i-D a hint about where he would like to go: "Obviously, I desperately want to do Schiaparelli and I think I can do it so well."
+The romance, strange beauty and penchant for things not being quite as they seem in the codes of the recently revived house of Schiaparelli matched with Meadham's signature twisted femininity would surely be the hottest new ticket in town.